UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 (^^^ THIS SHOULD BE UNCOMMON!!! this item is an AMAZING idea.)
 (more items like these please)

+- ITEM: Voidbox
+Cost $3 to activate
+Add +1 doomed to doomed-items

 - ITEM: Rock printer
 Adds +0.5 mult.
 Spawn rocks. (shape=ABOVE-2)

 - ITEM:
-On LEVEL-UP, BUY:  Add +1 bonus to items/slots (ROOK-3)
+On LEVEL-UP, UNLOCK:  Add +1 bonus to items/slots (ROOK-3)

 - ITEM:
-On LEVEL-UP, BUY:  Add +0.2 mult to items/slots (ROOK-3)
+On LEVEL-UP, UNLOCK:  Add +0.2 mult to items/slots (ROOK-3)

 - ITEM:
-On LEVEL-UP, BUY:  Add +10 points to items/slots (ROOK-3)
+On LEVEL-UP, UNLOCK:  Add +10 points to items/slots (ROOK-3)

 - ITEM: Salmon steak:
 Trigger BUY, LEVEL-UP, ROTATE, and REROLL on targetted items.